491621

 top of page

 Michael Porter teaches us that a competitive advantage is obtained by cost leadership, a differential strategy, or a focus strategy.
 However, it is possible to have two companies adopting a fairly similar strategy with widely different results.
 Compare the success of Walmart and Kmart as discount retailers.
 The former has grown to be one of the largest retailers in the world while the latter has been close to bankrupt.
-Professor Jay Barney in 1991 wrote an article in the Journal of Management entitled Firm Resources and Sustained Competitive Advantage.
-His thesis is that resources underpin the competitive advantage of firms.

 Prof Barney's resource-based view (RBV) is a framework built around the resources of a company.
 The resources could be anything from physical assets through to knowledge, patents or even company culture.
 The key to understanding the value of the resources is to measure them against the following criteria: